-The value of the Company's mineral resources, mineral reserves and estimates of the viability of future production for its projects are heavily influenced by long and short term market prices of U_3O_8 .
+The value of the Company's current physical uranium holdings and its estimates of mineral resources, mineral reserves and viability of future production for its projects are heavily influenced by long and short term market prices of U3O8.
 Historically, these prices have seen significant fluctuations, and have been and will continue to be affected by numerous factors beyond Denison's control.
 Such factors include, among others: demand for nuclear power, political, economic and social conditions in uranium producing and consuming countries, public and political response to nuclear incidents, reprocessing of used reactor fuel and the re-enrichment of depleted uranium tails, sales of excess civilian and military inventories (including from the dismantling of nuclear weapons) by governments and industry participants, uranium supplies from other secondary sources, and production levels and costs of production from primary uranium suppliers.

-Uranium prices failing to reach or sustain projected levels can impact operations by requiring a reassessment of the economic viability of the Company's projects, and such reassessment alone may cause substantial delays and/or interruptions in project development, which could have a material adverse effect on the results of operations and financial condition of Denison.
+Uranium prices failing to reach or sustain projected levels can impact operations by requiring a reassessment of the Company's financial resources and/or the economic viability of the Company's projects, and such reassessment alone may cause substantial delays and/or interruptions in project development, which could have a material adverse effect on the results of operations and financial condition of Denison.